Chlorobium limicola

 Chlorobium limicola is a gram negative bacterial member of green sulfur bacteria genus found in freshwater hot springs.
-C. limicola is a non-motile mesophile, photoautotrophic/photosynthetic strict anaerobe important to carbon, nitrogen and sulfur cycles in anoxic freshwater environments.
-Strain DSMZ 245 T was isolated from Gilroy Hot Spring and whole genome sequencing was accomplished.
+C. limicola is a non-motile mesophile, photoautotrophic / photosynthetic strict anaerobe important to carbon, nitrogen and sulfur cycles in anoxic freshwater environments.
+Strain DSMZ 245 T was isolated from Gilroy Hot Springs in California, and whole genome sequencing was accomplished.
 Believed to be morphologically diverse, it was determined that culturing techniques determine some characteristics like slime production and morphology.
 As a green sulfur bacteria, C. limicola fixes carbon via reverse TCA cycle reactions.

 Genetics

 Whole genome sequencing was accomplished on Strain DSMZ 245 isolated from Gilroy Hot Springs.